-As of December 31, 2016, we had \$11.60 billion of floating rate debt outstanding.
-A hypothetical change of 100 basis points would result in a maximum potential change to interest expense of \$109 million annually; however, our actual change in interest expense may be less in a given period due to interest rate floors included in our variable rate debt instruments.
-We manage a portion of our interest rate exposure by utilizing interest rate swaps, including forward-starting interest rate swaps to lock-in the rate on a portion of anticipated debt issuances.
+As of December 31, 2016, we had \$4.37 billion of floating rate debt outstanding.
+A hypothetical change of 100 basis points would result in a maximum potential change to interest expense of \$44 million annually; however, our actual change in interest expense may be less in a given period due to interest rate floors included in our variable rate debt instruments.
+We manage a portion of our interest rate exposure by utilizing interest rate swaps, including forward-starting interest rate swaps to lock-in the rate on a portion of anticipated debt issuances

-The following table summarizes our interest rate swaps outstanding (dollars in millions), none of which are designated as hedges for accounting purposes:
+The following table summarizes our interest rate swaps outstanding, none of which were designated as hedges for accounting purposes:

-Notional Amou int Outstanding Entity Term Type (1) December 31, 2016 December 31, 2015 ETP July 2016 (2) Forward-starting to pay a fixed rate of 3.80% and receive a floating rate \$ - \$ 200 ETP July 2017 (3) Forward-starting to pay a fixed rate of 3.90% and receive a floating rate 500 300 ЕТР July 2018 (3) Forward-starting to pay a fixed rate of 4.00% and receive a floating rate 200 200 ETP July 2019 (3) Forward-starting to pay a fixed rate of 3.25% and receive a floating rate 200 200 ЕТР December 2018 Pay a floating rate based on a 3-month LIBOR and receive a fixed rate of 1.53% 1,200 1,200 ETP March 2019 Pay a floating rate based on a 3-month LIBOR and receive a fixed rate of 1.42% 300 300
+Notional Amou ant Outstanding Term Type(1) December 31, 2016 December 31, 2015 July 2016 (2) Forward-starting to pay a fixed rate of 3.80% and receive a floating rate 200 July 2017(3) Forward-starting to pay a fixed rate of 3.90% and receive a floating rate 500 300 July 2018(3) Forward-starting to pay a fixed rate of 4.00% and receive a floating rate 200 200 July 2019(3) Forward-starting to pay a fixed rate of 3.25% and receive a floating rate 200 200 December 2018 Pay a floating rate based on a 3-month LIBOR and receive a fixed rate of 1.53% 1,200 1,200 March 2019 Pay a floating rate based on a 3-month LIBOR and receive a fixed rate of 1.42% 300 300

 - (1) Floating rates are based on 3-month LIBOR. - (2) Represents the effective date.
 These forward-starting swaps have terms of 10 and 30 years with a mandatory termination date the same as the effective date. - (3) Represents the effective date.
-These forward-starting swaps have a term of 30 years with a mandatory termination date the same as the effective date.
+These forward-starting swaps have terms of 30 years with a mandatory termination date the same as the effective date.

-A hypothetical change of 100 basis points in interest rates for these interest rate swaps would result in a change in the fair value of the interest rate derivatives and earnings (recognized in gains (losses) on interest rate derivatives) of approximately \$202 million as of December 31, 2016.
-For ETP's \$1.50 billion of interest rate swaps whereby it pays a floating rate and receives a fixed rate, a hypothetical change of 100 basis points in interest rates would result in a net change in annual cash flow of \$32 million.
+A hypothetical change of 100 basis points in interest rates for these interest rate swaps would result in a net change in the fair value of interest rate derivatives and earnings (recognized in gains and losses on interest rate derivatives) of \$202 million as of December 31, 2016.
+For the \$1.50 billion of interest rate swaps whereby we pay a floating rate and receive a fixed rate, a hypothetical change of 100 basis points in interest rates would result in a net change in annual cash flows of \$32 million.
 For the forward-starting interest rate swaps, a hypothetical change of 100 basis points in interest rates would not affect cash flows until the swaps are settled.